Your Personal Contribution Room

 - Any withdrawals made last year

 Your unused contribution room depends on what you’ve done in the past.
-If you made contributions in previous years, then this has eaten into your limit:
+If you made contributions in previous years, then will eat into your limit:

 Sara opened her TFSA in 2009 and was at least 18 at the time.
-She contributed as much as she was allowed to ($5000 or $10,000) every year and has never made any withdrawals.
-Sara has zero unused contribution room for 2017 and has to wait until sometime in 2018 before she can contribute more (up to the 2018 dollar limit of $5500).
+She contributed as much as she was allowed to every year and has never made any withdrawals.
+Sara has zero unused contribution room for 2023 and has to wait until January 1, 2024 before she can contribute more (up to the 2024 dollar limit which will likely remain at $6,500).

 Within-TFSA profits/losses and your contribution room